geerteltink/geert.elt.ink/cksx00fl50ohvn1s1d7rwfwyl.md

 }
 ```

-Most likely dependencies are needed, which are injected with a factory.
-In this example an instance of Monolog is
+Most likely, dependencies are needed, which are injected with a factory.
+In this example, an instance of Monolog is injected.
-injected.

 ```php
 <?php // src/App/Command/GreetCommandFactory.php